 First heat the oil in a large pot and gently fry the garlic, ginger and shallots at medium to low heat until golden brown, then add spice mix and cook for a minute or two to enhance the flavour of the spices.
 Keep stirring to mix spices and other ingredients well.
 Careful not to burn the spices, take the pot off the hob if needed.
 Next add hot vegetable stock, lemongrass, star anise and cinnamon stick – cover with a lid and simmer at a low heat for 45minutes to 1 hour.

 In the meantime, prepare the garnish.
 Cook the noodles according to the packaging until ‘al dente’, drain, rinse with cold water and set aside.
 If using dried mushrooms, it’s best to soak them in cold water for a few hours.
 Hot water speeds up the process.
-Adding the soaking water to the broth gives it some extra delicious flavour.
+Adding the soaking water to the broth gives it some deeper flavours.
 Wash the vegetables.
 Shred the carrots and/or jerusalem artichokes.
 Slice the spring onions.
 Roughly chop the calvo nero.

 Once the broth is ready, remove the spices by straining the broth through a sift, return the clear broth to the pot and add tamari, lemon juice, salt and pepper to taste, simmer for another few minutes before serving.
 I like to keep the spices in the soup for further infusion, but this is optional.